Area of Law: Employment Law

 Employment Insurance benefits

 If you lose your job, through no fault of your own, you may be entitled to receive regular Employment Insurance benefits from the federal Government of Canada.
 Eligibility is based on how you lost your job, and how long you were working before your job ended.
 If you qualify for Employment Insurance benefits, in most circumstances, you will receive 55% of your average insurable weekly earnings, up-to a maximum amount.
-The amount paid is based on a maximum yearly insurable earnings amount.
-For 2020, this amount is $54,200.
-The maximum weekly benefit is $573.

 If you are involved in an employment dispute and require legal advice and assistance, contact our preferred paralegals Nicola (Nick) Giannantonio Legal Services.